afterxleep/NavExercise/README.md

 If you have any questions or comments, you can contact me at: email@danielbernal.co

-Or checkout my website & profile at http://danielbernal.co
+Or have a look at my website
+http://danielbernal.co

 Due to personal time constraints I'm not incluiding out unit/e2e tests.

-Hope to hear from you!
+Hope to hear from you,

+Daniel
 -
-Daniel

-## Overview

 # Huge Navigation Exercise